 - A properly drafted Will can help minimise the amount of Inheritance Tax paid as well as other future liabilities.

-- You may want to prevent certain family members from benefitting from your estate and this can only be achieved by writing a Will.
+- You may want to prevent certain family members from benefitting from your estate; this can only be achieved by writing a Will.

 - You may wish to leave gifts to friends, charities or other family members who might not otherwise be entitled under the rules of intestacy.

-- By planning ahead and writing your Will, you will have the peace of mind knowing that when the time comes you’ll have done all you can to make life as easy as possible for those you have left behind.
+- By planning ahead and writing your Will, you will have peace of mind knowing that when the time comes, you’ll have done all you can to make life as easy as possible for those you have left behind.